Online Lidar-Only Odometry with Retrospective Refinement of Overlapping Submaps: Introduction

 \section{Introduction}

-Odometry is the task of estimating the movement of a mobile platform w.r.t. a given starting position and is therefore a prerequisite for many other tasks.
-The ability of lidar sensors to sense their environment make them particularly interesting as their measurement can be used for mapping~\cite{mohamed2019survey}.
+Odometry is the task of estimating the movement of a mobile platform with respect to a given starting position and is therefore a prerequisite for many other tasks.
+The ability of lidar sensors to sense their environment make them particularly interesting as their data can be also used for mapping~\cite{mohamed2019survey}.
 This makes lidar odometry especially suitable for robots that aim at navigating space autonomously.
 The general idea behind lidar odometry is to infer the motion of a mobile platform relative to its (static) environment by aligning the measurements of the sensor over a short period of time.
-A common choice of algorithm for this alignment is the~\ac{icp}~\cite{besl1992method} algorithm, which takes two point clouds, i.e., lidar scans, and finds the transformation that best aligns them.
+A common method for this alignment is the~\ac{icp}~\cite{besl1992method} algorithm, which takes two point clouds, i.e., lidar scans, and finds the transformation that best aligns them.
 This process is also called registration and its solution provides an estimate of the motion between the two recordings.
 To infer the motion over longer periods, a simple solution is to recursively apply the registration method to consecutive pairs of lidar scans~\cite{pomerleau2013comparing}.
-The resulting list of motion estimates then describe the traversed path of the agent (Fig.~\ref{fig:graph_a}).
-The recursive estimation of the pose from the motion is also called dead reckoning and is widely used in inertial odometry using, e.g., \ac{imu} sensors.
+The resulting list of motions then describe the traversed path of the agent.
+The recursive estimation of the pose from the motion is also called dead reckoning and is widely used in inertial odometry using \acp{imu} sensors.
 Its key problem is that the errors of individual registrations accumulate over time, resulting in a drifting estimate of the traversed path.
-Many modern methods utilize a \textit{local map} approach, where a new lidar scan is registered against an accumulation of previously aligned lidar scans~\cite{vizzo2023ral} (Fig.~\ref{fig:graph_b}).
-While this idea has been proven to reduce the accumulation of drift over the naive approach, it also introduces (additional) correlations between the registrations.
-Where the result of the scan-to-scan method only depends on the two input scans (and optionally a motion prediction), the outcome of a registration in the scan-to-map approach further depends on the correctness of the map and therefore correlates with the previous registrations.